 The positive alternative in non-synergy situations is for all competitors (in whatever setting – see the examples above) to act together.
 Community action is necessary if all the competitors are to be able to act ethically without financial loss.
 For example:

-• a business may become more environmentally-friendly without losing market share if it has a market-wide agreement with competitors that they will do the same (note that competition law currently prohibits this in the UK – see the note 1 the bottom of this page); or
+• a business may become more environmentally-friendly without losing market share if it has a market-wide agreement with competitors that they will do the same – see ‘Article 81 EC and Public Policy’, Christopher Townley, Hart 2009 for a fuller discussion of this issue; or

 • a state may alter its regulatory climate to be more ethical if it knows that other states are bound in by a treaty.

 See the page on economic underpinnings for more detail.

 As described at the top of this page, cooperatition is the balancing of cooperation and competition for the greater good:

 • encourages individual initiative, creativity and participation; and